The following is the official Department of Defense Fact Sheet on Post-9/11 GI Bill Transferability.

 - May use the benefit while the member remains in the Armed Forces or after separation from active duty.

-- Is not eligible for the monthly stipend or books and supplies stipend while the member is serving on active duty.
+- Is not eligible for the monthly housing allowance while the member is serving on active duty.

 - Can use the benefit for up to 15 years after the service member's last separation form active duty.